-A. PART 1: PORTFOLIO
+PART 1: PORTFOLIO

 From the student: Each student eligible to take the qualifying exam will submit a Portfolio to the Qualifying Committee by the middle of the spring semester.
-The Portfolio should include.
+The Portfolio should include:

-- 1. A current CV - 2.
-A copy of the student's transcript plus the anticipated grades for spring. - 3.
-A 500-word Abstract.
+- A. A current curriculum vitae - B. A copy of the student's transcript plus the anticipated grades for spring. - C. A 500-word Abstract.
 The student, with his or her adviser's assistance, will identify a research area that he or she is currently interested in pursuing.
-Following this, he or she will write an abstract of approximately 500 words, including all appropriate citations to relevant scientific research.
+Following this, he or she will independently write an abstract of approximately 500 words, including all appropriate citations to relevant scientific research and an appropriate title.
 Although research discussions between student and adviser are expected and encouraged, the exam abstract will be written by the student without assistance from the adviser.